What is Head Start?

 We need your help

-At a time when funding from central government is inadequate, we urgently need your help by donating to our charitable School Fund.
+At a time when funding from central government is inadequate, we urgently need your help by donating to our charitable Head Start fund.

 We estimate an average shortfall of approximately £60,000 per year if we are to retain the exceptionally high quality of education and curriculum-enriching activities we currently give our children.